nilocallen/nilocallen.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---
 Hey there!
-I'm a computer scientist who finished school at RIT with a 3.3 GPA, <br>seeking any full-time remote or NYC stationed role that is related to computer science or <br>software engineering and starting after 8/18/2023.
+I'm a computer scientist who finished school at RIT with a 3.3 GPA, <br>seeking any full-time remote or NYC stationed role that is related to computer science or <br>software engineering and starting this summer.
 Once I get one more job in the industry, I'll have my bachelor's in computer science!

 Although I'm open minded in which roles I'm seeking, I do have a few special interests that I would love to professionally explore.
 Firstly, I love tying software to hardware.
 This interest first blossomed in